This section will show you how to automatically create a preview environment for your applications using Okteto Cloud and GitHub Actions.

 The workflow file to create the preview environments for Okteto Cloud users looks like this:

 global, where all cluster members have access to it and do not need to have the user's name at the end of the preview environment name.
+Only administrators cancreate a preview environment with global scope.

 If you noticed, the workflow uses the